algobasket/PeatioCryptoExchange/README.md

 ### Getting Quick start using Installer

+  * Use fresh-installer.sh file to install on fresh server
-  * Use installer.sh file to install it
+  * Use rebuild-installer.sh file to repair/delete/old and then install
-  * $ ./installer.sh  or sudo ./installer.sh or bash installer.sh
+  * To install manually please follow the docs

 ### Getting Manual start